 - EVR has announced the appointment of Austrian geological consultants, GEO Unterweissacher (GmbH), to advise on their exploration strategy.

 Wolfsberg Lithium Project

 The Wolfsberg Lithium Project is a high-grade lithium project located in Carinthia in Austria.
-The project is 20 km east of the town of Wolfsberg which is an industrial town with established infrastructure and sources of energy in place.
-European Lithium has a total of 54 exploration licenses which have been extended until the end of 2024 covering its two identified zones as well as a mining license that may be permanently issued if conditions are met.
+The project is 20 kilometers east of the town of Wolfsberg which is an industrial town with established infrastructure and sources of energy in place.
+European Lithium has a total of 54 exploration licenses, extended until the end of 2024, covering its two identified zones as well as a mining license that may be permanently issued if conditions are met.

 The company recently completed its own positive PFS as well as an extensive assessment.
-The property features a high-grade lithium resource with an average of 1 percent lithium hydroxide.
-Additionally, it features a total measured, indicated, inferred and JORC-compliant resource of 10.98 million tonnes of lithium hydroxide in zone 1.
+The property features a high-grade lithium resource with an average of one percent lithium hydroxide.
+Additionally, it features a total measured, indicated, inferred and JORC-compliant resource of 10.98 million tonnes of lithium hydroxide in zone one.

 Dietrich Wanke - Chief Executive Officer